sradc/nd-mlp-mixer/README.md

 ## Original MLP-Mixer

-To use the MLP-Mixer as described in the paper:
+To use the model as described in the paper:

 ```python
 from nd_mlp_mixer import MLPMixer